dvincentwest/radie/README.md

 ## Installation

     pip install radie

+to use the PyQt Gui you must also have PyQt5 and pyqtgraph installed:

+    pip install radie PyQt5 pyqtgraph

-or for the latest updates, clone this repo and add radie/ to your PythonPath
+for the latest updates, clone this repo and add radie/ to your PythonPath

 On Windows, running the `install_windows_shortcut.py` script will install shorcuts for radie using the same python executables that are used to